Occupation of Czechoslovakia (1938–1945): Liberation of Czechoslovakia

 On 8 May 1944, Beneš signed an agreement with Soviet leaders stipulating that "Czechoslovak territory liberated by Soviet armies" would be placed under Czechoslovak civilian control.

 On 21 September, Czechoslovak troops formed in the Soviet-liberated village, Kalinov, which was the first liberated settlement of Slovakia, located near the Dukla Pass in northeastern part of the country.
 Slovakia and the Czech lands were occupied mostly by Soviet troops (the Red Army), supported by Czech and Slovak resistance, from the east to the west; only southwestern Bohemia was liberated by other Allied troops from the west.
-Except for the brutalities of the German occupation in Bohemia and Moravia (after the August 1944 Slovak National Uprising also in Slovakia), They suffered relatively little from the war.
 Even at the end of the war, German troops massacred Czech civilians; the Massacre in Trhová Kamenice and the Massacre at Javoříčko are examples of this.

 A provisional Czechoslovak government was established by the Soviets in the eastern Slovak city of Košice on 4 April 1945.
 "National committees" (supervised by the Red Army) took over the administration of towns as the Germans were expelled.
 Bratislava was taken by the Soviets on 4 April.

 On 5 May 1945, in the last moments of the war in Europe, the Prague uprising (Czech: Pražské povstání) began.
 It was an attempt by the Czech resistance to liberate the city of Prague from German occupation during World War II.
 The uprising went on until 8 May 1945, ending in a ceasefire the day before the arrival of the Red Army and one day after Victory in Europe Day.

 Prague was taken on 9 May by Soviet troops during the Prague Offensive which had begun on 6 May and ended by 11 May.
 When the Soviets arrived, Prague was already in a general state of confusion due to the Prague Uprising.
 Soviet and other Allied troops were withdrawn from Czechoslovakia in the same year.

 It is estimated that about 345,000 World War II casualties were from Czechoslovakia, 277,000 of them Jews.
 As many as 144,000 Soviet troops died during the liberation of Czechoslovakia.